SchmidtDSE/cocina/README.md

-# Project Kit
+# Cocina (WIP: status-broken moving to "cocina")

-Project Kit (PKIT) is a collection of tools for building structured Python projects.
+Cocina (cocina) is a collection of tools for building structured Python projects.
 It provides sophisticated configuration management, job execution capabilities, and a professional CLI interface.

 ## Core Components